Welcome, Veterans & Active Duty Military!

 The Military Connection

-We are committed to fully exploring the history of the military units that fought in wars on American soil.
+We are also committed to fully exploring the history of the military units that fought in wars on American soil.
 The history of units such as the U.S. Army’s 21st Infantry, or “Gimlet Regiment,” can be accessed on the Trust’s website.
-In addition, we are developing a searchable, interactive database of those who were recipients of the Medal of Honor for their Civil War service.
-And during Park Day each year, we welcome the participation of veterans and active-duty members of the military.

 Photo above: Antietam National Battlefield in Maryland — just one of the battlefields where the American Battlefield Trust has saved hallowed ground.
 (Photo by Don Buckingham)